 Paderewski left politics in 1921 and returned to music.
 However, even removed from political life, he remained politically engaged.
 He continued to serve through philanthropic acts, and he supported a wide range of causes including music and arts education, Jewish refugee communities, and programs for veterans.

-Just one week before he passed away in 1941, he gave a speech to Polish veterans in the United States, and said the following: “I don’t know if my fate will allow me to see [the birth of] Poland, but I deeply believe that for you and for your children the country will be a source of pride and joy.”
+In 1941, just one week before he died, he gave a speech to Polish veterans in the United States, and said the following: “I don’t know if my fate will allow me to see [the birth of] Poland, but I deeply believe that for you and for your children the country will be a source of pride and joy.”

 Paderewski’s exceptional life is one of the stories highlighted in A Time For Reflection—A Message of Peace, an exhibit commemorating the Armistice centenary through the lens of the Chicago and the Chicago Symphony Orchestra.